papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/hrmp-channels/overview.md

 ## Introduction

 Polkadot is designed to enable seamless interoperability between its connected parachains.
-At the core of this interoperability is the Cross-Consensus Message Format (XCM), a standard language that allows parachains to communicate and interact with each other.
+At the core of this interoperability is the [Cross-Consensus Message Format (XCM)](https://wiki.polkadot.network/docs/learn-xcm), a standard language that allows parachains to communicate and interact with each other.

 The network-layer protocol responsible for delivering XCM-formatted messages between parachains is the Cross-Chain Message Passing (XCMP) protocol.
 XCMP maintains messaging queues on the relay chain, serving as a bridge to facilitate cross-chain interactions.

-As XCMP is still under development, Polkadot has put in place a temporary alternative called Horizontal Relay-routed Message Passing (HRMP).
-HRMP offers the same interface and functionality as the planned XCMP but with a crucial difference—it stores all messages directly in the relay chain’s storage, which is more resource-intensive.
+As XCMP is still under development, Polkadot has implemented a temporary alternative called Horizontal Relay-routed Message Passing (HRMP).
+HRMP offers the same interface and functionality as the planned XCMP but it has a crucial difference, it stores all messages directly in the relay chain’s storage, which is more resource-intensive.

 Once XCMP is fully implemented, HRMP will be deprecated in favor of the native XCMP protocol.
 XCMP will offer a more efficient and scalable solution for cross-chain message passing, as it will not require the relay chain to store all the messages.